Series of tubes: In popular culture

 The Daily Show with Jon Stewart made multiple references to "Techno" Ted Stevens's "series of tubes" description; as a result, Stevens has become well known as the person who once headed the committee charged with regulating the Internet.
 "I have a letter from a big scientist who said I was absolutely right in using the word 'tubes'," Stevens said to reporters in response to The Daily Show's coverage.
 When asked if he would think about going on the show to debate Jon Stewart, Stevens replied, "I'd consider it."

 Google has included references to this in two of its products.
 Gears's about box once read "the gears that power the tubes" and Google Chrome had an about: Easter egg at the address about:internets which displayed a screensaver of tubes (if Windows XP's SSPIPES.SCR is installed) with the page title "Don't Clog the Tubes!"
 When "about:internets" was entered on a computer lacking that screensaver, the tab displayed a gray screen with the page title "The Tubes are Clogged!"
 This Easter egg was removed as of the 2.0.159.1 release.
-The documentation for developing Chrome extensions includes a near-verbatim quote of the "series of tubes" paragraph when describing its chrome.storage class.
+Before December 6, 2022, the documentation for developing Chrome extensions included a near-verbatim quote of the "series of tubes" paragraph when describing its chrome.storage class.

-YouTuber Pyrocynical had a running series on his channel named "A Series of Tubes" (ASOT), the theme song of which is a remix of Stevens' words.
-The said remix song dates back from 2006 and was created by a user of the name manish on the YTMND website, where it garnered tremendous popularity.
+The quote is referenced in the game Grand Theft Auto V. When using the game's parody of Google, eyefind.info, the header may read, "It's like a series of tubes".

+In 2017 YouTuber Pyrocynical would create a series on his channel titled ASOT, which stands for A Series Of Tubes.
+In this series he would talk about the current biggest things on the internet.
+The introduction theme would also include clips of Ted Stevens voice.

 Tribute

-Alexandra Petri of The Washington Post wrote a humorous article entitled "Sen. Stevens, the tubes salute you" after Stevens died in an airplane crash August 9, 2010:
+Alexandra Petri of The Washington Post wrote a humorous article entitled "Sen. Stevens, the tubes salute you" on August 9, 2010 after Stevens's death in an airplane crash:

 And as people remember him, make ill-timed jests, and muse on his legacy—all in real time, in great profusion—I worry that they are disrupting the ability of people elsewhere to receive their Internets.
 But for us in the Facebook generation who weren't around for the first plane crash and know the Bridge to Nowhere primarily as an SNL punchline, the senator's legacy is in that series of tubes.